flyteorg/flytekit/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: This section details how flytekit is laid out, its general design, and some of the rationale for why it is the way it is.
+   :caption: Design

    tasks.extend
    types.extend

+This section details how flytekit is laid out, its general design, and some of the rationale for why it is the way it is.

 ******************************
 Additional Flyte Documentation